 Many have the question that if a spark plug is damaged does that mean all the plugs needed to be replaced?
 The answer to this question is, Yes.

-The reason is that spark plugs always come in sets, and this for not keeping a chance of any failure of any plug due to the difference between the spark plugs if they are changed individually.
+The reason is that spark plugs always come in sets, and this for not keep a chance of any failure of any plug due to the difference between the spark plugs if they are changed individually.

 When an ignition coil fails all the spark plugs are needed to be changed as a set along with the spark plug wires, they also need to be replaced to ensure a smooth operating system in the future.